google-research/exoplanet-ml/exoplanet-ml/astronet/README.md

 ### Train an AstroNet Model

-This directory contains several types of neural network architecture and various configuration options.
+This repository contains several choices of neural network architecture and various configuration options.
 To train a convolutional neural network to classify Kepler TCEs as either "planet" or "not planet", using the best configuration from